swaxi/compass/README.md

 ### License

-Open source - use freely for geological fieldwork.
+MIT - use freely for geological fieldwork, see licence info for more details.

 ---